Orlando Arcia Player Props: Braves vs. Reds

-On Saturday, Orlando Arcia (.351 batting average in his past 10 games, with two doubles, a home run, four walks and seven RBI) and the Atlanta Braves play the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
-First pitch is at 4:10 PM ET.
+Orlando Arcia -- 0-for-5 in his most recent game -- will be in action for the Atlanta Braves versus the Cincinnati Reds, with Levi Stoudt on the mound, on June 25 at 1:40 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Reds.
+He had a hitless performance in his last game (0-for-5) against the Reds.

 Orlando Arcia Game Info & Props vs. the Reds